Oy, that was awkward. I’m pretty bad at introductions, and not great at talking about myself in general. Let me try again.

 I believe that anyone can elevate their travel experience by leveraging their resources.
 I’m never going to try and sell the idea that travel is free, because it certainly isn’t, but there are so many opportunities to enjoy truly amazing experiences while spending significantly less than you might think.

-One of the amazing things about this hobby is how many fun people I’ve met along the way, and the friendships I’ve developed over the years.
+One of the amazing things about miles and points is how many fun people I’ve met along the way, and the friendships I’ve developed over the years.
 Some of these folks contribute occasionally here on the blog as well, and add an interesting contrast to my travel and perspectives.

-These are not professional writers-for-pay, but rather truly passionate people in the hobby that might not have a background in blogging, but do have a background in obsessing over miles & points 24/7.
+These are not professional writers-for-pay, but rather truly passionate people in the space that might not have a background in blogging, but do have a background in obsessing over miles & points 24/7.